TritonDataCenter/node-http-signature/README.md

 node-http-signature is a node.js library that has client and server components for Joyent's [HTTP Signature Scheme](http_signing.md).

+*This fork includes support for the [Ed25519](http://ed25519.cr.yp.to) signature scheme.

 ## Usage

 Note the example below signs a request with the same key/cert used to start an